soundsbyjs/dotfiles/README.md

 ```pipipippppip pip install neovim
 ```
-<h2> i3 and i3blocks </h2>

-both of these files need to be renamed to "config" when symlinked into their .config folders

 <h2> newsboat </h2>

 newsboat is an RSS reader.
 I have some vim bindings configured in .newsboat/config and some cool rss feeds about hacker news and other tech stuff in it.